dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 342    PART 5  Putting It All Together

-Here’sasimplebutusefulfunctionthatconcatenatesthecontentsofarange.Ittakes two arguments: InRange (the worksheet range to be concatenated), and
+Here'sasimplebutusefulfunctionthatconcatenatesthecontentsofarange.Ittakes two arguments: InRange (the worksheet range to be concatenated), and

 Delim(oneormoredelimitercharacters,tobeinsertedbetweencells).